extra808/BulkKindleUSBDownloader/README.md

 # Bulk Kindle USB Downloader

-This is a fork of [BulkKindleUSBDownloader](https://github.com/Jedi425/BulkKindleUSBDownloader), itself a fork of [bOOkp](https://github.com/sghctoma/bOOkp).
-(Thanks, Jedi425 and sghtoma!)
+This is a fork of [BulkKindleUSBDownloader](https://github.com/bellisk/BulkKindleUSBDownloader), itself a fork of [BulkKindleUSBDownloader](https://github.com/Jedi425/BulkKindleUSBDownloader), itself a fork of
+[bOOkp](https://github.com/sghctoma/bOOkp).
+(Thanks, bellisk, Jedi425 and sghtoma!)

+extra808 updates:

+- removed PyVirtualDisplay requirement.
+It's what needed Xvfb, which comes from XWindows, but it's not needed when the script is run on macOS (my guess is it's also not required for Windows).
+This means the `--showbrowser` parameter will do nothing; on macOS, Chrome is not headless during the initial authentication phase anyway.

+extra808 observations:

+- Using the original script, with the PyVirtualDisplay requirement, worked on macOS after installing XQuartz and adding `/opt/X11/bin` to the `PATH`.
+- On my first attempt, after password authentication, there was a page recommending adding a phone number to the Amazon account.
+The script didn't expect this and it failed.
+The page didn't appear on my second attempt; in-between attempts, I logged into Amazon manually but this might not have been a factor.

-My (bellisk's) updates:
+(bellisk's) updates:
 - support downloading books from amazon.co.uk, amazon.com and amazon.de
 - download books that you have access to because they're shared with you by a family member, as well as books you have purchased